Join by clicking on this link when the session is live OR use this meeting ID: 876 6436 9517 (the passcode is 2005)

 Tunebook & What to Expect at the Session

-We’ve put together 20 sets of tunes (33 tunes in total).
+We’ve put together a tunebook for the session, which we will refresh every summer.
 All of the tunes are either Northumbrian in origin, or have been adopted into the Northumbrian repertoire.
 We’ve included many of the classics, alongside some of the lesser known tunes that we hope you will enjoy playing.
 All of the tunes can be found in the Northumbrian Pipers repertoire.

-We’ll lead all of the tunes, working through the list in order, so that you can join in at home.
-All participants will be ‘muted’, which means that you will only hear the tune leaders (fiddle & guitar) and your own instrument, so it will feel a bit like playing in a mixed instrument trio.
+We’ll lead all of the tunes, but during the second half of the session (part B) we invite any Northumbrian pipers to lead tunes as well.
+This is optional, there is no obligation to lead a tune!
+Unless they are leading a tune, all participants will be ‘muted’, which means that you will only hear the tune leaders (fiddle & guitar, or Northumbrian pipes) and your own instrument, so it will feel a bit like playing in a mixed instrument trio/duo.
 You won’t hear other participants, and nobody will hear you.
-Scroll down to see a video clip from a previous Northumbrian-session, which will give you an idea of what to expect.
+Scroll down to see a video clip from a previous Northumbrian session, which will give you an idea of what to expect.

 You can download the sheet music here (see below for guidance about which tunebook to use):